Sambhaji-Dhage/Walmart-Sales-Data-Analysis/README.md

 7. Which time of the day do customers give most ratings?
 8. Which time of the day do customers give most ratings per branch?
 9. Which day fo the week has the best avg ratings?
+10. Why is that the case, how much revenue was made on these days?
-10. Which day of the week has the best average ratings per branch?
+11. Which day of the week has the best average ratings per branch?